amantamboli/studitalk/README.md

 # Web Based Chat Application

-Motive of this chat Application is to connect similar interest students closer.
+Motive of this chat application is to bring similar interest students closer.
 Many students faces difficulties to solve their doubts. and most of the students afraid to ask questions to teachers or they shy to do so.
 This application allows students to interact with